Darokahn/blocks-language/language.md

 	i: 0;
 	[i < 3](some code; i++)[true]; // post-check always loops the code, but pre-check may prevent it from being run.

 but no direct equivalent to for loops.
 Since a for loop is only shorthand for a while loop in most languages, those can be used instead.
-This may be inconvenient for some developers, but converting while loops to for loops is a simple transpilation, so if they're opinionated they can do it that way.
+This may be inconvenient for some developers, but converting while loops to for loops is a simple transpilation or macro, so if they're opinionated they can do it that way.

 tokens `if`, `while`, `do`, `for`, and the generic `condition` will be ignored by the compiler and may be included for readability.
 This means they are not valid names.